evmos/evmos/VALIDATORS.md

 Finally, use the wallet to send however much you need from your fund address to the validator address (you can send all 1024 or choose a different strategy).

-## Stake XPOINT and Join as a Validator
+## Stake POINT and Join as a Validator

 Now you have to wait for the node to fully sync, because otherwise it will not find your.

-Once the node is fully synced, and you got some XPOINT to stake, check your balance in the node, you will see your balance in Metamask or you can check your balance with this command:
+Once the node is fully synced, and you got some POINT to stake, check your balance in the node, you will see your balance in Metamask or you can check your balance with this command:

 ```pointd query bank balances  <pointaddress>```